 When I tell people that I work for a digital musculoskeletal (MSK) therapy provider, I’m met with a combination of curiosity and skepticism, especially from my clinician friends.
 The most common response is something along the lines of “that sounds cool, but virtual PT can’t possibly work as well as in-person PT.”

 I’m proud to tell them it does.
-In fact, SWORD’s solution has been clinically-proven to outperform gold standard PT programs (three one-hour in person sessions per week) by 30%.
+In fact, SWORD Health’s solution has been clinically-proven to outperform gold standard PT programs (three one-hour in-person sessions per week) by 30%.
 Plus, with SWORD, members report 70% less pain, and are 64% less likely to consider surgery and 36% less likely to take medication.

 But not all virtual MSK solutions will work as well.